 Rory Gilmore

-Below are snippets of all the literary references Rory makes in her speech, followed by more details about the book or books she refers to.
+Wondering what Rory’s speech means?
+Below are snippets of all the literary references Rory makes, followed by more details about them.

 “I’ve been a resident of Faulkner’s Yoknapatawpha County”